Vladinator/wow-addon-libcombatlogging/README.md

 ## CallbackHandler-1.0

-You can find information how these API's work in the (wowace project page)[https://www.wowace.com/projects/callbackhandler].
+You can find information how these API's work in the [wowace project page](https://www.wowace.com/projects/callbackhandler).

 `CL.RegisterCallback(addonRef, event, method, ...)`